 Historic Fairview Cemetery

-On Veterans Day, November 11, 10:00 a.m. to 2:00 p.m., the Historic Fairview Cemetery nonprofit organization invites visitors to honor those who have served in the U.S. military.
-Historians will speak about New Mexican involvement in the Civil War, the Spanish American War, the Bataan Death March in World War II and other conflicts.
+On Veterans Day, Nov.
+11, from 10:30 a.m. to 11:30 a.m., the Historic Fairview Cemetery invites visitors to honor those who have served in the U.S. military.
 Learn more here.